tgquintela/tgquintela.github.io/_notes/mutualistic_networks.md

 ---
-title: "Mutualistic networks"
+title: "# Mutualistic networks
+"
 collection: notes
 permalink: /notes/mutualistic_networks
 date: 2016-06-01
-Tags:
-  - Ecology
-  - Complex systems
-  - Complex networks

 ---

+# Mutualistic networks

+2016-06-01

 Mutualistic networks are the networks that maps all the mutualistic interaction between all the species in the studied ecosystem.
 Mutualism is the way two organisms of different species exist in a relationship in which each individual benefits from the activity of the other.
 Similar interactions within a species are known as co-operation.
 Mutualism can be contrasted with interspecific competition, in which each species experiences reduced fitness, and exploitation, or parasitism, in which one species benefits at the expense of the other.
 Symbiosis involves two species living in close proximity and includes relationships that are mutualistic, parasitic, and commensal.
 Symbiotic relationships are sometimes, but not always, mutualistic.
 The term "mutualism" was introduced by Pierre-Joseph van Beneden in 1876.